xolox/python-gentag/README.rst

   decide to replace the 'beta' label with a 'stable' label without making any substantive changes.

-- Releasing `gentags` is one step in the direction of releasing another Python package that I've been thinking about for a very long time now and if I turn out to have trouble integrating `gentags` into that package I won't hesitate to make (potentially major) changes to `gentags`.
+- Releasing `gentag` is one step in the direction of releasing another Python package that I've been thinking about for a very long time now and if I turn out to have trouble integrating `gentag` into that package I won't hesitate to make (potentially major) changes to `gentag`.

 Installation
 ------------